MCP Server

 Supported clients

-The MCP server works with any client that supports MCP over stdio:
+The server works with any client that supports MCP over stdio (local command) or HTTP (remote URL), depending on what your editor implements:

-claude_desktop_config.json - Continue, Codex, Gemini CLI, and others
+- Continue, Codex, Gemini CLI, and other terminal or IDE clients that implement MCP

 Requirements